maarten-pennings/howto/c64-bmc64kbd/readme.md

  - 64     shift lock

 It is possible to use one keysym with multiple shiftflags, or in other words, map one keysym to multiple C64 keys.
+The following shiftflag shall be used for that.
  - 32     another definition for this keysym/scancode follows

+Shiftflags can be OR-ed together.

 ## My mapping